-Allied Fiber's short haul routes are designed to be accessed through handholes along the route which are spaced every 3-5k feet, depending on the Right of Way, for the purpose of providing fiber splice points for lateral connections to and from the Allied Fiber route.
+Allied Fiber's short haul routes were designed to be accessed through handholes along the route which are spaced every 3-5k feet, depending on the Right of Way, for the purpose of providing fiber splice points for lateral connections to and from the Allied Fiber route.

 The Global Broadband Economy in the U.S. remains underdeveloped and operationally inefficient relative to its potential, it necessity and as compared to many other countries in the world.
 The root of the issue is a lack of neutral dark fiber on a national platform which creates a situation where ever-increasing demand for mobile, video and cloud computing goes un-met.